aaztha/MyHomePage/README.md

 # MyHomePage
-This template is wholly designed and developed by me and also the background image is photoshoped by me.
+This template is entirely designed and developed by me and also the background image is photoshoped by me.
+Skills used: HTML,CSS,W3.CSS framework(alternative of bootstrap but better than bootstrap),Adobe Photoshop.